-- The applicant has applied to run a crematorium, carrying out a maximum of six cremations per week. - The crematorium that is fuelled by LPG with a maximum fuel usage of 80 litres per hour.
+- The applicant has applied to run a crematorium, carrying out an average of six cremations per week during the day time. - The crematorium that is fuelled by LPG with a maximum fuel usage of 80 litres per hour.
 The rate of fuel consumption will result in an energy release not exceed 586 KW. - The discharge occurs via a stack that is at least 6.5 metres in height and it will be at least 1 metre above the roof.
 The discharge will be directly ventilated to air without any obstructions that may reduce the efflux velocity.